kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 Instead of typing the full name, **paths and files can be auto-filled using the tab key** (tab-completion).
 For example, typing `~/De` `tab` will automatically complete with `~/Desktop`

-**_Question:_** Based on the above figure, why would `~/D` `tab` fail to tab-complete?
+**_Question:_** Based on the above figure, why does `~/D` `tab` fail to tab-complete but `~/De` `tab` automatically fills in `~/Desktop`?
+Try it!

 <details>
 <summary>Answer</summary>

 There are two directories that start with "D" (Desktop and Documents).
 Tab-complete doesn't know which one you want, so it can't complete the path for you.
-Once you have a unique word, in this case `~/De`, the only directory it could be is the Desktop directory, so tab-complete works.
+Once you have a unique word, in this case `~/De`, the only directory it can be is the Desktop directory, so tab-complete works.

 </details>

 <br>
 NB: One way to get a file or folder path is to drop the item into the Terminal.
+On macOS, you can also right-click on the file while holding down the option key.

 <p align="left">
   <img src="assets/command_line/drag_and_drop_path.png" width="60%">